xmnr0x23/fusionmatrix/README.md

 - `matrixconcatenatehorizontal.fuse`: Fuse to concatenate two matrices horizontally.
 - `matrixconcatenatevertical.fuse`: Fuse to concatenate two matrices vertically.
 - `matrixdivide.fuse`: Fuse to divide two matrices.
-- `matrixdividenumber.fuse`: Fuse to dividesa matrix by a number.
+- `matrixdividenumber.fuse`: Fuse to divide a matrix by a number.
 - `matrixfromarray.fuse`: Fuse to create a matrix from an array stored as JSON string.
 - `matrixinvert.fuse`: Fuse to invert a matrix.
 - `matrixmultiply.fuse`: Fuse to multiply two matrices.